tizcoppoli/ms4-art-store/README.md

   - ### Casual Customer Goals

     1. As a Casual Customer, I want to add a product to the bag and continue to browse the categories.
-    2. As a Casual Customer, I want to check the bag anytime and have a have a look about how much I'm spending.
+    2. As a Casual Customer, I want to check the bag anytime and have a look about how much I'm spending.
     3. As a Casual Customer, I want to update or remove a product from the bag.
     4. As a Casual Customer, I want to go to the checkout and pay.
     5. As a Casual Customer, I want to receive notifications to know if everything works or not.